 - Pandahall 1 Box Mixed Color 12/0 Glass Seed Beads Transparent Silver-Lined Loose Spacer Mini Glass Seed Beads,

 - Your favorite essential oil – I recommend a Christmas scent like Spruce, Fir Needle, or Frankincense & Myrrh Synergy Blend

-I purchased the set of cookie cutters listed above that is all different Christmas themed shapes.
-Yes, you can use these for Christmas cut-out cookies, but you can also use these shapes to make ornaments!
+To make your festive ornaments, you’ll need to have set of holiday season cookie cutters (link to purchase them is above) that are all different Christmas-themed shapes.
+Yes, you can use these for Christmas cut-out cookies, but you can also use these shapes to make felted 3D objects in the form of Christmas ornaments!

-The kit also comes with some leather finger coveres.
-You can wear that if you want so that your finger doesn’t get irritated from pressing down the needle.
+The kit also comes with some leather finger covers.
+You can wear that if you want so that your index fingers don’t get irritated from pressing down the needle.
 I found I didn’t need that for this project because I wasn’t spending hours and hours doing this.
 But if I was to spend that amount of time, then yes, I’d want to wear the leather on my finger.

 I ran out of green thread, so I actually used 3 strands of green embroidery floss that I had on hand.
-That works just as well!
-I topped the tree off with a star, and left enough embroidery floss at the top to be able to hang the ornament!
+That works just as well.
+Then you can add a star bead to the top of your ornament, and leave enough embroidery floss at the top to be able to hang the ornament!

-I love the simplicity of this – and that since it is a thick fiberous material that works well to hold essential oils.
+Since the felted wool is a thick fibrous material that works well to hold essential oils, it’s a good idea to make these ornaments multi-functional and turn them into essential oil diffusers as well.
 I have an artificial tree, so I never get the authentic pine smell in my house each year.
 But when I have a great smelling pine or fir or spruce or Christmas blend essential oil that I put on these ornaments, it gives my living room the smell like it is a real tree! (and without the mess of falling needles!)